PUSHING THE BOUNDARIES

 NEWS & EVENTS

-I am taking part in the Nuneaton and Bedworth Museum and Art Gallery Take 5 Christmas Craft Show, 31 October to 20 December 2020.
+I am taking part in the Nuneaton and Bedworth Museum and Art Gallery Take 5 Christmas Craft Show running through into the New Year.
 Joining 4 other local artists (including Chris' Studio B) each of us is displaying a collection of ten pieces of our latest work.
-We'll be dropping off our work later this month and then it goes into quarantine before the display is built.
-It's a selling show and visitors have to book ahead.

 Pieces vary in price from under £50 up to several hundred, depending on complexity and size.